code-423n4/2021-12-nftx/README.md

 - repo: https://github.com/code-423n4/2021-05-nftx
 - findings: https://github.com/code-423n4/2021-05-nftx-findings

+Please do not submit any reports regarding gameable pseudorandomness.
+This is a design element of NFTX that we cannot change, such as changing to ChainLink VRF.
+We want to keep the simple randomness.

 # Areas of Current Review

 Since the last review, we have replaced the NFTXFeeDistributor contract with the NFTXSimpleFeeDistributor contract and we have also added the NFTXInventoryStaking contract.
+There has also been the addition of the NFTXStakingZap and NFTXMarketplaceZap contracts.

 The most recent addition to the codebase is the NFTXInventoryStaking (ie. single-side staking), and this is also the only feature which is not yet in production.